0xhebi/picoCTF-Writeups-2019/10.Empire1/Writeup.md

 ```

 At the end we have to go through results and loop over possible values of hexadecimals digits , but the best way is to make post once again by substringing and comparing each letter that we already got other possible letters as hexadecimals that we got(which means if we make something like <code>'+ (SELECT (substr(secret,4,1)='o') FROM user where id='3') </code><br>  ,for example)
-Response for correct letter is going to be 1 and 0 for non existant .
+Response for correct letter is going to be 1 and 0 for non existent .
 ```python
 if len(result) > 0:
     for idx,res in enumerate(result):